-A classic flavor combination – fig and prosciutto!
-One of my all-time favorite crostini recipes is this fig and prosciutto crostini recipe!
-The salty prosciutto is layered with sweet fig preserves over crispy baguette and creamy triple crème cheese!
+Creamy fig and prosciutto crostini with triple crème cheese – a classic and delicious combination!
+Salty prosciutto is layered with sweet fig preserves over crispy baguette and creamy triple crème cheese!
 I also love to drizzle some honey and balsamic glaze over the top!
-These fig crostini are even better with fresh figs when they’re in season!
-This appetizer recipe is very easy to scale up or down depending on how servings you need.
+These fig crostini are even better with fresh figs when they’re in season and one of my favorite prosciutto appetizer recipes!

 Ingredients for Fig & Prosciutto Crostini